The psychological aftermath of hurricanes

 Sarah Lowe, an assistant professor of psychology at Montclair State University in New Jersey, has also investigated the psychological aftermath of natural disasters.
 For one study of resilience, she and her colleagues interviewed survivors of Hurricane Katrina about their mental health, their social relationships, and how the hurricane contributed to changes in their lives one year, three years and 12 years later.

-"The punch line is that most people are very resilient to disasters," said Lowe.
+"The punch line is that most people are very resilient to disasters," Lowe said.

 Personal resilience

-"If you look a year out, there's only going to be a small percentage of survivors who meet criteria for mental disorders, such as PTSD and major depressive disorder," said Lowe.
+"If you look a year out, there's only going to be a small percentage of survivors who meet criteria for mental disorders, such as PTSD and major depressive disorder," Lowe said.

-Jeff Temple, an associate professor at University of Texas Medical Branch, said that in the immediate aftermath of a disaster, many people will experience symptoms yet their ranks dwindle as time passes.
+Jeff Temple, an associate professor at University of Texas Medical Branch, said that in the immediate aftermath of a disaster, many people will experience symptoms, and yet their ranks dwindle as time passes.

 "Right away, the first month, if the symptoms are to a high degree or worrisome, that's when we would diagnose acute stress disorder," he said.
-And, if the symptoms persist longer than a month, that's when PTSD might be diagnosed.
+And if the symptoms persist longer than a month, that's when PTSD might be diagnosed.

-Jesse Cougle, associate professor of psychology at Florida State University, said that Hurricane Irma did little damage to Tallahassee, where he teaches, compared to Miami and the Keys, and widespread evacuations in Florida served as a protective buffer.
+Jesse Cougle, associate professor of psychology at Florida State University, said Hurricane Irma did little damage to Tallahassee, where he teaches, compared with Miami and the Keys, and widespread evacuations in Florida served as a protective buffer.

-The people who stayed and witnessed the destruction will likely experience worse mental health than those who evacuated, he said.
-Still, it's possible, said Cougle, that even those who evacuated will experience symptoms in the days to come.
-Finding a place to flee to in heavy traffic was highly stressful and "negative life events can trigger these types of reactions," said Cougle.
+The people who stayed and witnessed the destruction will probably experience worse mental health than those who evacuated, he said.
+Still, it's possible, Cougle said, that even those who evacuated will experience symptoms in the days to come.
+Finding a place to flee to in heavy traffic was highly stressful, and "negative life events can trigger these types of reactions," Cougle said.

 "Of course, what makes hurricanes different than a lot of other traumatic events, too, is if your property is damaged," he said.
-"A lot of people can become homeless, a lot of people can be thrown off from normal healthy routines they have and there's just all this stress associated with repairing their house, repairing their property, and just kind of adapting to all the problems."
+"A lot of people can become homeless, a lot of people can be thrown off from normal healthy routines they have, and there's just all this stress associated with repairing their house, repairing their property and just kind of adapting to all the problems."

 Capt.
-Maryann Robinson, chief of emergency mental health and traumatic stress services branch at Substance Abuse and Mental Health Services Administration, said "when you go home and now you are actually faced with what has happened -- the devastation that has occurred in your home -- it really does re-traumatize the individual."
+Maryann Robinson, chief of emergency mental health and traumatic stress services branch at the Substance Abuse and Mental Health Services Administration, said that "when you go home and now you are actually faced with what has happened -- the devastation that has occurred in your home -- it really does re-traumatize the individual."

-Still, said Robinson, "not everyone is going to need treatment.
+Still, Robinson said, "not everyone is going to need treatment.
 Most people do pretty well on their own."

 Some even find an unexpected silver lining in the storm clouds.